-Universities of applied sciences and universities will start charging a tuition fee from bachelor’s or master’s level students studying in languages other than Finnish or Swedish.
+Universities of applied sciences and universities charge a tuition fee from bachelor’s or master’s level students studying in languages other than Finnish or Swedish since 1 August 2017.
 EU/EEA area and Swiss citizens are not subject to the charge.

 The fee will not be charged from persons who are equated with EU area citizens or their family members.
 The exemption will also apply to those who have an EU blue card stated in the Aliens Act, a continuous or permanent residence permit or a long-term resident’s EC residence permit.